Progressive Update Guided Interdependent Networks for Single Image Dehazing: Introduction

-However, guidance by appropriate transmission map can help in effective dehazing for a wide range of haze density, as a transmission map essentially provides the amount of haze at image pixels as a function of the scene depth.
-Guidance by accurate atmospheric light can also prove to be useful as an atmospheric light represents the illumination associated with haze.
-Further, guidance by proper channel-wise atmospheric light could help in handling color distortions due to haze.
-Hence, a synergistic use of transmission map and atmospheric light estimation within an end-to-end deep learning framework, where dehazing and the said estimations are carried out jointly, might produce high quality, visibility enhanced and visually pleasing dehazed images.
+Guidance by an appropriate transmission map can help in effective dehazing for a wide range of haze density because a transmission map essentially provides the amount of haze at image pixels as a function of the scene depth.
+Guidance by a suitable atmospheric light can also prove to be useful in avoiding color distortions as an atmospheric light represents the illumination associated with the haze.
+So guidance from transmission map and atmospheric light in an end-to-end deep dehazing model could prove effective, which we investigate in our work.
+However, such an approach must not compute the haze parameters disjoint from the image dehazing process so that the end-to-end framework can avoid sub-optimal dehazing by adapting to the guidance appropriately.
+Therefore, after an initial estimation of the transmission map and atmospheric light based on losses specific to them, the haze parameters must be updated jointly with the dehazing operation.
+This will make the multiple deep networks that jointly perform the two updates and the dehazing interdependent among themselves.
+Further, the end-to-end framework that jointly updates the haze parameters and dehazes can be designed to do so progressively so that the updating and dehazing processes feed from each other obtaining refined estimates targeted toward a better dehazed output.

-In this paper, we propose an end-to-end long short term memory (LSTM) based iterative dehazing framework that includes judiciously integrated transmission map and atmospheric light updater networks.
-The framework uses initial estimates of transmission map and atmospheric light from dedicated estimator networks as priors, which are iteratively updated by the updater networks during dehazing.
-A schematic representation of our approach, Iterative Prior Updated Dehazing Network (IPUDN), is shown in Fig.~\ref{ga}.
-Our system handles a wide variety of hazy conditions, ranging from low to high density, with or without color cast.
-As can be seen, the training of our dehazing system is carried out in three stages.

-In the first stage, we train a densely connected encoder-decoder based network to obtain an initial estimate of the transmission map.
-A novel convolutional neural network with a global max-pooling block is also trained to get an initial estimate of the atmospheric light.
-Unlike existing approaches, we perform estimation of channel-wise atmospheric light without considering any specific prior.
-Apart from appropriate haze illumination estimation, use of channel-wise atmospheric light allows us to handle color cast when it is present.

-In the second stage, we consider a novel iterative single image dehazing framework, where the iteration is aimed at handling a wide range of haze density in a graded manner reducing distortion.
-The initial estimates of the transmission map and atmospheric light are fed into our LSTM based iterative dehazing framework as priors, where separate updater networks are trained to update the transmission map and atmospheric light estimates.
-Intermediate dehazed output and updates of the said estimates are generated in each iteration, which are used in the next iteration along with the initial estimates of the transmission map and atmospheric light to achieve dehazing in a progressive manner.

-As evident, in the above two stages, the transmission map and atmospheric light estimators, and the dehazing framework are trained separately with different objective functions.
-To achieve the best performance from our entire dehazing system, in the third and final stage, the two estimators and the dehazing framework are fine-tuned together (jointly) introducing dependencies between the three networks.